aheber/ObjectAgnosticLightingComponent/README.md

             // smash two lists into each other recordFields = recordFields.concat(splitAdditionalFields);
         }
-        // put he updated list of fields back onto the componenet component.set('v.recordfields',recordFields);
+        // put the updated list of fields back onto the componenet component.set('v.recordfields',recordFields);
     },
 ```